$\eta$ and $\eta'$ mesons in nuclear matter and nuclei: Summary and conclusions

 \section{Summary and conclusions}

 We have updated the mass shift of the $\eta$ and $\eta'$ mesons in symmetric nuclear matter, using the most up to date mixing angle $\theta_P= -11.3^{\circ}$, within the quark-meson coupling model.
 Using these mass shift as input, we have calculated, in the local density approximation, the real part of the scalar nuclear potential for the $\eta$ and $\eta'$ mesons for various nuclei, covering a wide range of nuclear masses.
-The nuclear density distributions for all nuclei, except the lightest one, we computed using the quark-meson coupling model.
+The nuclear density distributions for all nuclei, except the lightest one, were computed using the quark-meson coupling model self-consistently.
 We found that these potentials are attractive in all cases.
 Then we calculated the bound state energies for the $\eta$- and $\eta'$-mesic nuclei for several nuclei, by solving the Schr\"odiger and Klein-Gordon equations.
 We found that by neglecting meson absorption by nuclei, these mesons should form mesic nuclei with all the nuclei considered.
 Even though this is an important step, it ignores the absorption of these mesons by nuclei.
-To remedy this, we have added, in a phenomenological way, an imaginary part to the $\eta$ and $\eta'$-nucleus potentials, and again solved the Schr\"odiger and Klein-Gordon equations with complex potentials.
+To remedy this, we have added, in a phenomenological way, an imaginary part to the $\eta$ and $\eta'$-nucleus potentials with wider ranges, and again solved the Schr\"odiger and Klein-Gordon equations with complex potentials.
 Our results show that the $\eta$ and $\eta'$ mesons are expected to form mesic nuclei with all the nuclei considered.
-However, the signal for the formation of the $\eta$- and $\eta'$ mesic nuclei may be difficult to identify experimentally, given the similarity between the real and imaginary parts (widths) of the bound state energies.
+The main feature of forming bound states with nuclei is not changed by the introduction of imaginary part of the potentials, though the feasibility for experiment is certainly influenced.
+Namely, the signal for the formation of the $\eta$- and $\eta'$ mesic nuclei may be difficult to identify experimentally, given the similarity between the real and imaginary parts (widths) of the bound state energies.
 Furthermore, our results depend on the strength of the imaginary part of the meson-nucleus potential, as expected.
 Thus, in order to quantify this uncertainty and the sensitivity of our results to its value, we have analyzed three values of strength for the imaginary part of the meson-nucleus potential.
 Therefore, the feasibility of observation of the $\eta$- and $\eta'$-mesic nuclei needs further investigation.